Snownee/Lychee/original_docs/update-notes.md

 # Update Notes

+## 6.3.6

+- Added EMI integration.

 ## 6.3

-- Added JEI / REI integration customization.
+- Added JEI/REI integration customization.
   - You can now add, hide or replace the UI elements in a Lychee's recipe.
   - You can change the width and height of the recipe UI.
   - You can replace the category icon or workstations of a recipe type.